Every new cryptocurrency needs a white paper on how to explain and promote an ICO.

-Academic ICO papers: Many of these are formatted with the typesetting system LaTeX/TeX, which you can download here and use free of charge under Windows, MacOS, or Linux.
+ICO papers for academics or developers: Many of these are formatted with the typesetting system LaTeX/TeX, which you can download here and use free of charge under Windows, MacOS, or Linux.

 LaTeX generates lovely typography and handles math formulas well.
 The default values create a document that looks like a paper from a mathematics journal.

 I learned it in a few hours and found it delightful to use.

 Like all formatting languages, sometimes the smallest mistake can make your document blow up.
 But once you figure it out, you’re flying again.

 I especially love the default Computer Modern font, shown below: